Can I withdraw cash from a credit card?

 And the interest keeps adding up every day until you pay it back.

-This is why using a debit card is so much better – it's usually free.
+This is why using a debit card is so much better – most cash machines are free to use, and there’s no interest to pay.

 Does taking cash out with a credit card affect my credit score?